yandex-research/tabm/README.md

 ## Automating all of the above

-Use `bin/go.py` to run hyperparameter tuning, evaluation and ensembling in one command.
+Use `bin/go.py` to run hyperparameter tuning, evaluation and ensembling with a single command.
-For example, all the above steps can be implemented in one command:
+For example, all the above steps can be implemented as follows:

 ```
 mkdir -p exp/reproduce/tabm-go/california